ramr/strongloop-buildpack/README.md

 StrongLoop Node BuildPack
 =========================

-This repository is a StrongLoop Node buildpack to enable users to run StrongLoop Node as a runtime "service" on a few different PaaS environments.
-Currently run's on SalesForce's Heroku and Red Hat's OpenShift PaaS.
+This repository is a StrongLoop Node buildpack to allow you to run StrongLoop Node as a runtime "service" on a few different PaaS environments.
+Currently supported PaaS environments are:

+    SalesForce's Heroku
+    Red Hat's OpenShift
-VMWare's CloudFoundry support is *work-in-progress*  ... stay tuned
+    VMWare's CloudFoundry

+Okay, now onto how to use this buildpack.

 Copy StrongLoop Node configuration files [OPTIONAL]